Nayland College

 Nayland College is a coeducational state secondary school located in Stoke, Nelson, New Zealand.
-It is one of three secondary schools in Nelson which are coeducational.
+It is one of three secondary schools in Nelson that are coeducational.
 The school was officially opened on 3 February 1966.

 Crest

 The crest is divided into quarters.
 The sailing ship represents discovery, the model of the atom represents research in reference to Lord Rutherford's work.
 The pine cone references forestry and the importance of this industry in New Zealand.
 The migratory godwit represents dispersal of students throughout the world.